AdamGoldsmith/consul-vault/README.md

-Hashicort vault & consul cluster
+Hashicorp vault & consul cluster
 ================================

 Installs & confgures Hashicorp's consul & vault to run as an HA cluster